 When she didn’t come the next day also, he grew afraid…

 So he decided to visit her house- he was worried!

 “It isn’t right for you to see my daughter, you who have no property on your name- how would you take care of her?
 Please leave!”

 Her brother then came out and slapped him, chasing him away.

 Now he was angry.

 The next day when he saw another young man from the village talking to the girl with the orange flowers- he was jealous.

 The next time they met she raised her eyebrows in contempt.

-He realised that the overwhelming feeling rising inside himself was a perfect hatred.
+He realized that the overwhelming feeling rising inside himself was a perfect hatred.

 Love and hatred are opposite sides of the same coin!